strapi/community-content/tutorials/gatsby-strapi-static-blog/README.md

 # Build a static blog with Gatsby and Strapi

-This example is the result of the tutorial series [Build a blog with Nuxt, Strapi and Apollo ](https://strapi.io/blog/build-a-static-blog-with-gatsby-and-strapi)
+This example is the result of the tutorial series [Build a static blog with Gatsby and Strapi ](https://strapi.io/blog/build-a-static-blog-with-gatsby-and-strapi)

 ## Setup